 Our Blended Learning approach combines online educational materials and opportunities with traditional teaching methods.

-Over the next few years our aim is that every student at The Priory School will have access to their own Chromebook.
+By September 2021 every student (Year 7 to 11) at The Priory School will have access to their own Chromebook.
 We want to help build their digital resilience to enable them to learn independently, creatively, collaboratively and to communicate anywhere at any time.